Last Caress: Metallica version

 American heavy metal band Metallica released a back-to-back cover version of both "Last Caress" and another Misfits song, "Green Hell".
 The track, titled "Last Caress/Green Hell", was released on Metallica's 1987 EP The $5.98 E.P. - Garage Days Re-Revisited, as well as on their 1998 compilation album Garage Inc..

 Beyond the Misfits arrangements, "Last Caress/Green Hell" also features the intro of the Iron Maiden song "Run to the Hills", deliberately played out of tune.
 "Last Caress" has become a staple of Metallica's live sets since they first covered it, with Setlist.fm having estimated that they have performed the track live at least 818 times.
 The "Green Hell" portion of the medley is often left out of shows, only having been performed live eleven times.
 Its most recent performance was in 2011 at the band's 30th anniversary shows where it was performed with Glenn Danzig.

-Metallica infamously performed Last Caress and So What? by the Anti-Nowhere League at the 1996 MTV Europe Music Awards when they were supposed to perform King Nothing.
+Metallica infamously performed Last Caress and So What? by the Anti-Nowhere League at the 1996 MTV Europe Music Awards when they were supposed to perform "King Nothing".
 The band were told by MTV that they could not swear or use pyrotechnics, so they deviated from their plan to try and teach MTV a lesson.
 The band were banned from MTV for years after this incident, and any mention of the band and their set were removed from future broadcasts of the awards.

 In 2015, "Last Caress/Green Hell" was ranked #23 on a Spin ranking of 151 Metallica songs, with staff member J.M.N. writing that "This medley of two of Glenn's early best retains the speed and attitude of the punk originals — with an added Iron Maiden outro to boot, for extra ingratiating geekery."
 In 2019, Matthew Wilkening of Ultimate Classic Rock named "Last Caress/Green Hell" as the best song from Garage Days Re-Revisited, calling it "an inspired medley".
+Metallica appears to no longer perform "Last Caress" in concert, having last played it in 2018.